Snow pigeon: Distribution and status

 They are resident birds in rocky hills of Afghanistan, Bhutan, China, India, Kazakhstan, Myanmar, Nepal, Pakistan, Tajikistan, and Turkmenistan.
 It is a common bird and has an extremely large range.
 The population is believed to be stable and for these reasons, the International Union for Conservation of Nature has assessed its conservation status as being of least concern.

 Behaviour and ecology

 They frequent rocky hill sides and sequestered valleys, seen up to the snow line.
 They frequently feed in the fields during the day, but roost in the cliffs.
 They are generally shy and wary.
 Gatherings of 150 or more occur in winter, often in the company of hill pigeons and in some areas with rock doves also.

 In the summer, they descend to lower heights and are found in pairs or small flocks.
 They breed in colonies.
 The nests are placed in crevices or caves in the face of cliffs or ledges of rock.
 Their nests are untidy interlaced structures made of sticks, grass, straw, feathers, etc. The nests are generally reused every year with minor repairing.
 Generally, two eggs are laid.

 They feed on berries, grain, buds, bulbs, seeds, and shoots.

+Status

+It is a common and widely distributed species, and the population is believed to be stable.
+For these reasons, the International Union for Conservation of Nature has assessed its conservation status as "Least Concern".